carpentries-incubator/SDC-BIDS-dMRI/_episodes/preprocessing.md

 [ones](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3366862/).

 Our preprocesssing of this data will consist of following steps:
-1. Brainmasking the diffusion data
+1. Brainmasking the diffusion data.
-2. Applying `FSL` `topup` to correct for susceptibility induced distortions
+1. Applying `FSL` `topup` to correct for susceptibility induced distortions.
-3. `FSL` Eddy current distortion correction
+1. `FSL` Eddy current distortion correction.
-4. Registration to T1w
+1. Registration to T1w.

 The same subject (`sub-010006`) will be used throughout the remainder of the lesson.